 Publishing

-My daughter, Mitone, and I, with the help of several wonderful friends, published several issues of the Big Blue Magazine.
-The economy tanked and businesses tightened their belts.
-We suspended the hard copy publication, but are still wishing we could find time to do an e-magazine version.
+My daughter, Mitone, and I, with the help of many wonderful friends, published several issues of the Big Blue Magazine.
+The economy tanked in 2008 and businesses tightened their belts.
+We suspended the hard copy publication, but are finding time now to do an e-magazine version.

 Tomato Dumplings!